atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-21-goal1.md

 -   Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) Standards Committee on Cognitive Accessibility (CA);
 -   RESNA Standards Committee on Inclusive Fitness (IF);
 -   TRB Standing Committee on Innovative Public Transportation Services and Technologies;
--   RESNA Standards Committee for Assistive Technology for Air Travel (ATAT); and
+-   RESNA Standards Committee for Assistive Technology for Air Travel (ATAT);
+-   RESNA Standards Committee for Wheelchairs and Transportation; and
--   World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) Accessibility Guidelines Working Group (AG WG).
+-   World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) Liaison and Accessibility Guidelines Working Group (AG WG).
+-   Multimodal Accessible Transportation Standard Coordinating Committee
+-   National Collaboration on Bicycle, Pedestrian and Accessibility Infrastructure Data

+During FY 2024, Board staff also continued participating in numerous interagency committees and working groups that foster cooperation on accessibility-related issues, including the following:
+-  The OTIS Director assists in the planning and participates in the Interagency Disability Senior Disability Leadership Networking Group.
+Meeting quarterly, the group serves as a collaborative forum for federal agencies (or components) with similar disability-related missions to share information and best practices and to establish new partnerships.
+-  Board ICT staff are leaders in promoting understanding and compliance of the Section 508 standards through significant interagency contributions to the U.S. Federal Chief Information Officers Council’s (CIOC) Accessibility Community of Practice (ACOP).
+Board staff are active contributors to all three subcommittees, including Co-chairs for Education and Best Practices subcommittees and Project Lead for development of Accessibility Conformance Report evaluation guidance.
+-  Participation in developing interagency consensus guidance on accessible electronic documents.
+-  Co-leads of the interagency workgroup for the Section 508 ICT Testing Baseline Portfolio, which develops minimum testing requirements for Section 508 conformance and alignment validation.
+-  The Access Board is an ex officio member of the Federal Communication Commission (FCC) Disability Advisory Committee (DAC).
-During FY 2022, Access Board leadership and staff also participated in several interagency committees and working groups that foster cooperation on accessibility-related issues.
-Among other things, the Access Board served on the National Institute of Standards and Technology (NIST)-sponsored Interagency Committee on Standards Policy (ICSP), which provides a forum for coordination of federal standards policies and promotion of standardization activities and reports to the Secretary of Commerce through the NIST Director.
-The Access Board also serves on the Artificial Intelligence Standards Coordination Working Group (AISCWG).
-The purpose of this working group is to facilitate the coordination of federal government agency activities related to the development and use of artificial intelligence (AI) standards, and to develop recommendations relating to AI standards  to the ICSP as appropriate.
-The AISCWG activities also support NIST's Federal Coordinator role for AI standards.
+-  National Institute of Standards and Technology (NIST)-sponsored Interagency Committee on Standards Policy (ICSP), which provides a forum for coordination of federal standards policies and promotion of standardization activities and reports to the Secretary of Commerce through the NIST Director.
+-  Artificial Intelligence Standards Coordination Working Group (AISCWG) that facilitates the coordination of federal government agency activities related to the development and use of artificial intelligence (AI) standards, and to develop recommendations relating to AI standards to the ICSP as appropriate.
+The AISCWG activities also support NIST’s Federal Coordinator role for AI standards.
 The AISCWG reports to the Chair of the ICSP and advises the members of the ICSP on relevant issues.

-Access Board leadership (including the Executive Director, the General Counsel, and the OTIS Director) assist in the planning and participation in the Interagency Disability Senior Leadership Networking Group.
-Meeting monthly, the group serves as a collaborative forum for federal agencies (or components) with similar disability-related missions to share information and best practices and to establish new partnerships.

-Access Board staff also served on, and were actively involved with, the technically oriented Chief Information Officers Council's (CIOC) Accessibility Community of Practice (ACOP).
-Staff lead two of the three subcommittees of the ACOP, Best Practices and Education.
-Staff are also appointed to the Federal Communication Commission's (FCC) Disability Advisory Committee (DAC) as ex officio members.
+-  Board staff meets quarterly with National Highway Traffic Safety Administration (NHTSA) staff to discuss research and advancements in accessible autonomous vehicles.